 One of Braska's gentle smiles crossed his face as he said, "You are a remarkable young lady, Raiel!
 Where did you learn the magic arts, if I may ask?"

 She looked down for a moment, then answered quietly, "My mother.
 Then later from my grandmother."

 Raiel just nodded with no further explanation or comment.
 Everyone in Spira has lost someone.

 Sitting with knees drawn up, arms resting on them as fingers of one hand absently rubbed his temple, Auron had watched and listened with interest to the exchange and realized that he wanted to learn more about this intriguing woman.
-She seemed to be about his age of twenty-five years and he sensed that, like him, she had experienced much during her life and not a lot of it was happy.
+She seemed to be near his age of twenty-five years and he sensed that, like him, she had experienced much during her life and not a lot of it was happy.
 There were very, very few women who could handle a blade and the little he had seen as she fought the garuda told him that she was quite good.
 He wondered where she had learned.